GdGohan/SonicRacingTransformedAndroidUpdate-NewVersion/README.md

 -Installation (Mods)

-Pck(Sound/Music): to install the mod manually, just copy the files to the "data/common/data/sound" folder of your obb without compression
+pck: to install the mod manually, just copy the files to the "data/common/data/sound" folder of your obb without compression

 xml: to install the mod manually, just copy the files to the "data/common/data/gamedata" folder of your obb without compression